 The sludge line takes the sludge from the water line and puts it through a fermentation process to get a solid fraction that is mainly composed of organic matter and bacteria.
 A biostimulant product will be produced from this.
 The liquid fraction is highly-methanisable and it will be the source of energy to make the Water2REturn system self-sufficient in terms of energy use.
 This will be possible because of an Anaerobic Sequencing Batch Reactor (ASBR) which will be used to produce biogas from the liquid fraction.

 In this context, many different sludge pre-treatments, including the addition of different co-adjuvants, have been tested during the past year to find the best conditions to get the maximum possible efficiency out of the fermentation process.
 Different tests were also carried out to find the best conditions to obtain the maximum efficiency.
 It was concluded that the highest biogas production rates are reached for Hydraulic Retention Times (HRT) between 5 and 4 days, producing 0.75 m3 biogas/m3 of substrate per day.

 The last part of the system is the algae line which captures the CO2 that is released by the energetic valorisation unit (ASBR) to produce algal biomass; the basis to produce a second biostimulant.
-During the past year, different pre-treatments for algae from biogas digestate treatment ponds have been tested for their biostimulative and fertilising effects on crop growth.
-For further testing and algal production, several variations of algal ponds have been installed in the Algal Park: a purpose-built facility in the University of Ljubljana, Slovenia.
-These designs will be used to optimise the algal unit in Matadero del Sur.
+During last year, different pre-treatments for algae have been tested to identify those having the highest biostimulative and fertilising effects on crop growth.
+Moreover, different variations on the algal ponds configuration have been tested in order to identify the one allowing higher algal biomass growth, what will contribute to optimise the system designed for Matadero del Sur.

 As well as the technological work, the consortium is also involved in stakeholder engagement and communication and dissemination activities which are important for understanding the specific market needs and how Water2REturn addresses them.